emilywantland/Portfolio/README.md

 ### Event-Driven Serverless Computing

 This folder contains files from my role as a professional software developer.
-* The .CS files included are from C# projects I completed from start to finish.
+* The .CS files included are from a handful of C# projects I completed from start to finish.
 They use existing structure and syntax created by the Director of Development.

 ### Information Security